-Where permitted by security requirements, softwarenon-web software that provides a user interfaceuser interface shall, by using the services as described in clause 11.5.2.311.5.2.3, allow assistive technologies to programmatically modify focus, text insertion point, and selection attributes of user interface elementsuser interface elements where the user can modify these items.
+Where ICT is, or includes, non-web software that provides a user interface, and the software includes functionality that is not closed to programmatic access of information by assistive technologies, and there are user interface elements that can receive focus or that enable text editing, the functionality that is not closed shall, by using the services as described in clause 11.5.2.3, allow assistive technologies to programmatically modify focus, text insertion point, and selection attributes of user interface elements where the user can modify these items where permitted by security requirements for all functionality that is not closed to programmatic access of information by assistive technologies.

+Note 1: See clause 5 for requirements on functionality that is closed.

-NOTE 1: In some cases the security requirements imposed on a software product may forbid external software from interfering with the ICT product and so this requirement would not apply.
+Note 2: In some cases the security requirements imposed on a non-web software product may forbid external software from interfering with the ICT product and so this requirement would not apply.
 Examples of systems under strict security requirements are systems dealing with intelligence activities, cryptologic activities related to national security, command and control of military forces.

-NOTE 2: Assistive technologies may be required to maintain the same level of security as the standard input mechanisms supported by the platform.
+Note 3: Assistive technologies may be required to maintain the same level of security as the standard input mechanisms supported by the platform.